-The American Student Assistance® College Planning team helps young people and adults from all backgrounds plan for college and find sources of financial aid through school-based programs located in libraries and community agencies.
+The American Student Assistance® (ASA) College Planning team helps young people and adults from all backgrounds plan for college and find sources of financial aid through school-based programs located in libraries and community agencies.
 Many of our programs, backed by a wide range of supporting partners, focus on improving college preparation, enrollment, and success for students traditionally underrepresented in higher education.
 Watch our video to hear students share their stories of how College Planning Services changed their lives.

 Chelsea College Planning Center